Hjörleifshöfði in South Iceland - the Hike, the Inhabitants and the Yoda Cave

 The "blóthringur" from the Viking film

-It was getting pretty dark by now and we couldn't get any further on our small car so we turned around and explored the southernmost part of the mainland of Iceland, Kötlutangi spit, on which I have written another travel-blog.
+It was getting pretty dark by now, and we couldn't get any further in our small car, so we turned around and explored the southernmost part of the mainland of Iceland, Kötlutangi spit, about which I have written another travel blog.

 Hjörleifshöfði